Skip to contents

 Note that the .geno file is placed by default in the same directory and using the same name as the backing file of the gen_tibble

 Now we can run K clusters from k=1 to k=10.
-We will use just one repeat, but ideally we should run multiple repetition for each K:
+We will use just one repeat, but ideally we should run multiple repetitions for each K:

 library(LEA)